jxxcarlson/umuli/README.md

-# Umuli Demo
+# Umuli

-Umui Demo is a small app which demonstrates the use of UMULI (Universal Markup Language Interface)
+Umuli is a small app which demonstrates the use of UMULI (Universal Markup Language Interface) to switch among markup languages in the context of an editing and live rendering environment.

-to show how one can combine an editor, in this case a simple TextArea, with more than one Markup to Html compiler.
-By "Markup," we mean any Markup language, .e.g, Markdown or MiniLaTeX.
+In the case at hand, we use Markdown and MiniLaTeX.

-This language integration accomplished by a module `Umuli` which implements three data types and three functions.
+Language integration is accomplished via a module `Umuli` which implements three data types and three functions.
 The first data type discriminates among languages, which for purposes of illustration are MiniLaTeX and a flavor of Markdown: